 with the public key from your Fingerprint dashboard.

 You could also use the source available version of the Fingerprint library (called FingerprintJS) without any API key, but the accuracy of the source available version is 40 to 60 percent.
-Using Fingerprint Pro with your API key enables the commercial version of the library, increasing its accuracy to over 99.5 percent.
+Using Fingerprint Pro with your API key enables the commercial version of the library, increasing its accuracy.

 Once the fingerprint is generated, the value of the visitorId